Ezequiel Tovar Preview, Player Props: Rockies vs. Twins

-Ezequiel Tovar -- with a slugging percentage of .350 in his past 10 games (including no homers) -- will be in action for the Colorado Rockies versus the Minnesota Twins, with Emilio Pagan on the hill, on September 30 at 8:10 PM ET.
+On Sunday, Ezequiel Tovar (.308 slugging percentage in past 10 games, with no homers) and the Colorado Rockies play the Minnesota Twins, whose starting pitcher will be Bailey Ober.
+First pitch is at 3:10 PM ET.

 Sportsbook Promo Codes